ZoneMinder/zoneminder/README.txt

 Language changes and other enhancements.

 o     Version  Numbering.
 ZoneMinder version numbers have  now changed.
-This is to allow more frequent `point' releases which are  expected  to happen for instance whenever new  language files  are  included.
+This is to allow more frequent 'point' releases which are  expected  to happen for instance whenever new  language files  are  included.
 Previously all releases had  the  same version increment so it was difficult to tell the significance